Xayvay/DrivingHistory/README.md

 Now going back to my initial key observations it seems like I want to be able to process an input file.
 It does also say that you can choose to accept the input via stdin.
 I know initially the application says to accept an input.txt file but I am not sure if we can assume that correct input into the console as data cannot also be processed (maybe a stretch...Scope creep).
 It also says either, which can be interepreted as either this or that, or either or.

-Thus, I will create 2 ways that a user can input data:
+Therefore, I will create 2 ways that a user can input data:
 * Insert inputFile.txt into command line
 * Insert directly into the console  after running application either by an input.txt file or correctly formatted driver data.